nyorain/vil/docs/own/done.md

 	  to hidden.
 But then we can't test vil.
 Maybe just export the stuff we test explicitly?
 Same for spirv_reflect basically.
 	  {can be removed in future, we don't export symbols anymore}
+- [x] ditch spirv_reflect for spirv_cross.
+Better maintained, support lots of features that we need that spirv_reflect does not
 - [x] commandHook: See the TODO on 'completed'.
 Might create problems atm.
 - [x] fix commandHook for updateAfterBind, updateUnusedWhilePending.
       We might need to invalidate the hooked records when a used descriptor